-Once the Court determines that maintenance is appropriate, a statutory formula is employed where the combined gross income of the parties does not exceed $250,000.
+Once the Court determines that custody is appropriate, a statutory formula is employed where the combined gross income of the parties does not exceed $250,000.
 The formula calculates 30% of the gross income of the higher earner, and subtracts 20% of the gross income of the lower earner.
-This determines the amount of maintenance due, subject to a cap of 40% of the combined gross income of the parties.
-This means that the spouse receiving income cannot have their own income plus maintenance exceed 40% of the gross combined income
+This determines the amount of custody due, subject to a cap of 40% of the combined gross income of the parties.
+This means that the spouse receiving income cannot have their own income plus custody exceed 40% of the gross combined income

 Example of Maintenance (Spousal support) in Illinois):

 Spouse 1 gross income – $150,000 (30%) $45,000

 Spouse 2 gross income – $50,000 (20%) $10,000

 Maintenance equals $35,000 in a scenario, right?
 No, because we must apply the 40% cap.
 The combined gross income is $200,000, so the cap is $80,000.
 The gross income of the spouse receiving custody cannot exceed $80,000, so in this example, maintenance is $30,000 per year.

 $30,000 per year seems like a lot of money to pay for maintenance, but an important question is for what period of time must this maintenance be paid?
 The Illinois custody statute provides a formula to calculate the duration of maintenance.
 The duration of custody is based upon the length of the marriage.
 The length of the marriage is multiplied by the corresponding percentages.

 Over 5, less than 10 years 40%